 When an employer knows that employees may be exposed to asbestos above the 8-hour PEL or 30-minute EL, it is important they develop and deploy an Asbestos Safety Program.
 Let's discuss some of the most important components of the Asbestos Safety Program.

-Make sure to assess workplaces covered by the standards to determine if asbestos is present and if the work will generate airborne fibers.
+An accredited asbestos inspector or CIH should test, evaluate, and perform sampling to assess workplaces covered by the standards to determine if asbestos is present and if the work will generate airborne fibers.

 Employers should determine employee exposure to airborne asbestos by monitoring within the “breathing zone.”
 The breathing zone is an area within 12 inches of the employee's nose and mouth.
 Air samples indicate: